Skip to Content

 Baby Products and Gear in Spain

-Pharmacies and supermarkets in Spain sell essentials like diapers, formula and baby food.
+Pharmacies and supermarkets in Spain sell essentials like diapers, formula, and baby food.
 We didn’t bring any from home and had absolutely no issues finding everything we needed.

 Bringing Babies to Restaurants in Spain

-One thing that caught us off guard is the rampant smoking still prevalent in Spain. various times I wanted to switch seats because so many people were smoking in restaurants.
+One thing that caught us off guard is the rampant smoking still prevalent in Spain.
+Various times I wanted to switch seats because so many people were smoking in restaurants.

 The only exception we encountered was in Andalusia where kids under 8 were banned from dinner dance shows.

 There are a few things you need to be aware of.
 The siesta is very much a part of daily life and most shops and businesses shut down from around 2/3 pm to usually 7:30-8 pm.
-It means… you cannot find food earlier than later dinner and you gotta roll with it!
+It means… you cannot find food earlier than a late dinner and you gotta roll with it!

 Spanish kids eat later and go to bed later, especially in the summer when it’s super hot outside during the day.
 Some places might serve selected tapas after 3 pm or before 7:30, but it’s not a common occurrence.